digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 68.183.252.190     0471a318-a98d-49e3-aaa1-ccd855831447    acdc25c5cfd404fd68cd103be95af8ae    active
 ```

-In the next step, you will learn how to create the `Host` CRDs which tell `Ambassador` how to expose backend hosts (services) to the outside world.
+In the next step, you will learn how to create the `Listener` CRDs that tells to Ambassador Edge Stack what port to listen on.

 ## Step 2 - Defining the Listener for Ambassador Edge Stack